skylian/caffe-action/README.md

 - [Yuanjun Xiong](http://personal.ie.cuhk.edu.hk/~xy012/)

 ### Citation
-Your are encouraged to also cite the following report if you find this repo helpful
+You are encouraged to also cite the following report if you find this repo helpful

 ```
 @article{MultiGPUCaffe2015,